adjust/ios_sdk/README.md

 ### <a id="measurement-consent"></a>Consent measurement for specific users

-You can notify Adjust when a user exercises their right to change data sharing with partners for marketing purposes, but they allow data sharing for statistical purposes.
+To enable or disable the Data Privacy settings in the Adjust Dashboard, including the consent expiry period and the user data retention period, you need to implement the below method.

-Call the following method to instruct the Adjust SDK to communicate the user's choice to change data sharing, to the Adjust backend:
+Call the following method to instruct the Adjust SDK to communicate the Data Privacy settings, to the Adjust backend:

 ```objc
 [Adjust trackMeasurementConsent:YES];